 Sönd Midnight Feast Night Cream is a useful companion product, as it contains hemp oil, which can help to reduce the appearance of fine lines.
 The Strength Training Serum contains hyaluronic acid; a useful ingredient for making skin look plump and youthful, as well as phytosqualane, which helps with elasticity.

-In addition to that, the Sönd Clean Slate Cream Cleanser contains lactic acid, which is a common ingredient in anti wrinkle creams.
+In addition to that, the Sönd Clean Slate Cream Cleanser contains lactic acid, which is a common ingredient in anti-wrinkle creams.
 When applied to the skin regularly, it helps to reduce the appearance of lines.
-This cleanser is ideal for daily use and the shea butter also helps to remove impurities without stripping natural moisture.
+There are many six week skin transformation plans that prove this.
+This is the best cream cleanser and is ideal for daily use and the shea butter also helps to remove impurities without stripping natural moisture.

 The best way to avoid wrinkles and fine lines is to develop a comprehensive skin care regime.
-The aforementioned products are all able to work in combination with one another, as they share an alkaline base, making them suitable for all skin types.
+The aforementioned products are all able to work in combination with one another, as they share an alkaline base, making them the best combination skincare products.
 This also helps to keep skin cells within their natural pH range, allowing cells to regenerate faster.

 With that being said, there are other things that can be done to reduce the chances of developing wrinkles over the long term.
 One of the most simple steps is to take precautions when out in the sun, as overexposure to UV rays and the resulting sun damage are known to make the signs of ageing more apparent.

 There are a number of additional lifestyle factors that can be helpful.
 For example, drinking plenty of water and staying hydrated improves the skin and reduces the appearance of wrinkles.
-In addition, there are significant benefits associated with reducing alcohol consumption, avoiding smoking and eating a balanced diet.
+In addition, there are significant benefits associated with reducing alcohol consumption, avoiding smoking and having a healthy skin meal plan.

 Finally, various pieces of scientific research have provided evidence of the effectiveness of collagen supplements, especially when taken orally.
 In fact, one study found that the appearance of wrinkles was substantially improved in as little as eight weeks of regular consumption at the recommended levels.